dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 [Jom](http://wiki.qt.io/Jom) is a tool made by `Qt` folks.
 It's a re-implementation of the `nmake` command, but with support for multiple jobs.
-Te command line switch to build with multiple CPU is also called `-j`, which is nice because it meant the build script code would get simpler.
+The command line switch to build with multiple CPU is also called `-j`, which is nice because it meant the build script code would get simpler.

 That gave quite some good results, but the build was still slower than on Linux